Bettelion-Food-Truck/Build-A-Bettel/README.md

 ## Edit the UI

-TODO Update

-Easy UI changes can be done by editing index.css; specifically the variables allow for easy updates to colors and images.
+Simple UI changes can be done by editing `src\styles.scss`; specifically the variables allow for easy updates to colors and sizes at the bottom of the file.
+For more complicated UI updates, you have to look into each component and update the individual component .scss files.
+It is not recommended unless you are familiar with the Angular framework as well as CSS and SCSS.